Get on the ladder: engineering

 Through school, college, or university

 - Enter an engineering competition.
 If you’re at school or college, ask your teachers to get involved in The Great Science Share for Schools.
-There are six weeks worth of activities you can get involved in, you’ll be learning alongside students across the UK and worldwide, and you could have your questions answered by top scientists like Brian Cox!
+There are six weeks worth of activities you can get involved in, you’ll be learning alongside students across the world, and you could have your questions answered by top scientists like Brian Cox!
 If you’re at university, you can get involved in Formula Student as part of your degree and test yourself with challenges at Silverstone!
 Or you can sign up to the Railway Challenge to live test your skills!

 - Join a student society.
 If you’re at university, whether your passion is aerospace engineering, chemical engineering, civil engineering, or electrical engineering, you’ll very likely find a student society that suits your interests.